Przechlewo

 Przechlewo (Prechlau) is a village in Człuchów County, Pomeranian Voivodeship, in northwestern Poland.
 It is the seat of the gmina (administrative district) called Gmina Przechlewo.
-It lies approximately 19 km north-west of Człuchów and 110 km south-west of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 Przechlewo was a royal village of the Polish Crown, administratively located in the Człuchów County in the Pomeranian Voivodeship.
 During World War II the German Nazi administration operated a labor camp for prisoners of war from the Stalag II-B prisoner-of-war camp in the village.

 There are two historic churches in Przechlewo: the Baroque-Gothic Revival Saint Anne church and the Gothic Revival Our Lady of Częstochowa church.